Economic analysis of climate change: Discount rates

 Assessing climate change impacts and mitigation policies involves a comparison of economic flows that occur in different points in time.
 The discount rate is used by economists to compare economic effects occurring at different times.
 Discounting converts future economic impacts into their present-day value.
 The discount rate is generally positive because resources invested today can, on average, be transformed into more resources later.
 If climate change mitigation is viewed as an investment, then the return on investment can be used to decide how much should be spent on mitigation.

 Integrated assessment models (IAM) are used to estimate the social cost of carbon.
 The discount rate is one of the factors used in these models.
 The IAM frequently used is the Dynamic Integrated Climate-Economy (DICE) model developed by William Nordhaus.
 The DICE model uses discount rates, uncertainty, and risks to make benefit and cost estimations of climate policies and adapt to the current economic behavior.

 The choice of discount rate has a large effect on the result of any climate change cost analysis (Halsnæs et al., 2007:136).
 Using too high a discount rate will result in too little investment in mitigation, but using too low a rate will result in too much investment in mitigation.
 In other words, a high discount rate implies that the present-value of a dollar is worth more than the future-value of a dollar.

 Discounting can either be prescriptive or descriptive.
 The descriptive approach is based on what discount rates are observed in the behaviour of people making every day decisions (the private discount rate) (IPCC, 2007c:813).
 In the prescriptive approach, a discount rate is chosen based on what is thought to be in the best interests of future generations (the social discount rate).

-The descriptive approach can be interpreted as an effort to maximize the economic resources available to future generations, allowing them to decide how to use those resources (Arrow et al., 1996b:133–134).
+The descriptive approach can be interpreted as an effort to maximize the economic resources available to future generations, allowing them to decide how to use those resources.
 The prescriptive approach can be interpreted as an effort to do as much as is economically justified to reduce the risk of climate change.